Topological invariance of quantum homogeneous spaces of type $B$ and $D$: Introduction

 \section{Introduction}

 Let $G$ be a semisimple compact Lie group with complexified Lie algebra $\mathfrak{g}$.
 Fix $ 0<q<1$.
-The algebra of functions $C(G_q)$ on its $q$-deformation $G_q$ is defined as the enveloping $C^*$-algebra of the Hopf $*$-algebra generated by matrix coefficients of all finite-dimensional representations of Quantized universal enveloping algebra (QUEA) $U_q(g)$.
-It turns out that if $H$ is a closed Poisson Lie subgroup of $G$, then $H_q$ is a quantum subgroup of $G_q$.
-The $C^*$-algebra $C(G_q/H_q)$ underlying the quotient space $G_q/H_q$ is a $C^*$-subalgebra of $C(G_q)$ generated by matrix elements of certain finite dimensional representations of $U_q(g)$.
-One of the main problems in noncommutative geometry (NCG) is to see how the theory of quantum groups and their quotient spaces fits under Connes formulation of NCG (see \cite{Con-1994aa} for details).
-Thus, it becomes necessary to understand the $C^*$-algebra underlying these spaces.
+The algebra of functions $C(G_q)$ on its $q$-deformation $G_q$ is defined as the enveloping $C^*$-algebra of the Hopf $*$-algebra generated by matrix coefficients of all finite-dimensional representations of Quantized universal enveloping algebra (QUEA) $U_q(\mathfrak{g})$.
+It turns out that if $H$ is a closed Poisson Lie subgroup of $G$, then $H_q$ is a quantum subgroup of $G_q$ and the $C^*$-algebra $C(G_q/H_q)$ underlying the quotient space $G_q/H_q$ is a $C^*$-subalgebra of $C(G_q)$ generated by matrix elements of certain finite dimensional representations of $U_q(\mathfrak{g})$.
+One of the main objectives in noncommutative geometry (NCG) is to see how the theory of quantum groups and their quotient spaces fits under Connes formulation of NCG (see \cite{Con-1994aa} for details).
+To achieve this, it is crucial to examine the $C^*$-algebra underlying these spaces.
 The direct approach of exploring the operators obtained as images of the generators of $C(G_q/H_q)$ under a faithful representation, as mentioned in (\cite{KorSoi-1998aa}, \cite{NesTus-2012ab}), seems to be complicated.
-Other possible approaches could be to see whether the given $C^*$- algebra can be associated with a graph, groupoid, or semigroup or it can be obtained by applying some noncommutative operations on a simple, maybe a classical space.
-Many articles have investigated this (see \cite{HonSzy-2002aa}, \cite{She-1997ac})).
+Other possible approaches can be to see whether the given $C^*$- algebra can be associated with a graph, groupoid, or semigroup or it can be obtained by applying some noncommutative operations on a classical space.
+Many articles have investigated this (see \cite{HonSzy-2002aa}, \cite{She-1997ac}).
 However, most discuss $SU_q(n)$ and its homogeneous spaces.
-The $C^*$-algebra of quotient spaces of other types is much less explored.
-To give a glimpse of the situation, the very first question of proving whether $C(SO_q(N)/SO_q(N-2))$ is given by a finite set of generators and relations has not been answered yet.
+The $C^*$-algebra of quotient spaces of other types remains less explored.
+To give a glimpse of the situation, the very first question of proving whether $C(SO_q(\mathcal{N})/SO_q(\mathcal{N}-2))$ is given by a finite set of generators and relations has yet to be answered.
+Moreover, since $SO(n)$ is not simply connected for $n \geq 3$, one cannot simply apply the general theory developed in \cite{NesTus-2012ab}, which adds another layer of difficulty to the situation.
+Lance (\cite{Lan-1998aa}) and Podles (\cite{Pod-1995aa}) have done some explicit computations, but only for $C(SO_q(3))$.
+Recent works (see \cite{Sau-2017aa}, \cite{Sau-2019aa}, \cite{ChaSau-2018ab}, \cite{ChaSau-2019aa}, \cite{BhuSau-2023aa}) have made some progress but have only scratched the surface of these challenges.
 Therefore, it is worthwhile to investigate such spaces.
-In this article, we take up homogeneous spaces of type $B$ and type $D$ and explore their topological properties using the tools of extension theory.
+In this article, we take up certain homogeneous spaces of quantized special orthogonal groups and explore their topological properties using the tools of extension theory.

 $C^*$-extension theory has its origin in the work of Brown, Douglas, and Fillmore (\cite{BroDouFil-1977aa}), where the authors classified all essentially normal operators acting on an infinite dimensional separable Hilbert space with essential spectrum $X$ up to essentially unitarily equivalence by proving that such an operator $A$ can be identified, precisely, by the set of indices of the Fredholm operators $A-\lambda I$, where $I$ is the identity operator and $\lambda \in \bbc \setminus X$.
 Later they converted this classification problem to the classification of all essential extension of $C(X)$ by compact operators as any essential normal operator with essential spectrum $X$ gives rise to an essential extension